HSSBoston/jimmy-in-the-box/software/readme.md

 | gps-loc-addr-elev-pic-kintone.py        | This program does what the previous program (gps-loc-addr-pic-kintone.py) does.
 Plus, it measures the current elevation with a GPS receiver and uploads it to Kintone.  |
 | led-button-loc-addr-elev-pic-kintone.py | This program does what the previous program (gps-loc-addr-elev-pic-kintone.py) does, but it does that only when a push button is pressed while the previous program does that periodically (every 30 seconds, for example). |

 You don't run kintone.py and gpsserial.py yourself, but the above 3 programs use them.
-Place all the 5 files (the above 3 programs, kintone.py and gpsserial.py) in the same filder.
+Place all the 5 files (the above 3 programs, kintone.py and gpsserial.py) in the same folder.

 We run programs with [Thonny](https://thonny.org/), which is included in Raspi OS by default.
 You can run them in Terminal too.
 For example: